Bristol Beaufighter Mk. IX Serial Number A19-144

 Wreckage

-"Both airframes had no corrosion, all interiors were stripped but stringers, frames etc were looking quite good and everything was still heavily painted.
+"Both airframes [Beaufighter A19-144 and Beaufigter A19-148] had no corrosion, all interiors were stripped but stringers, frames etc were looking quite good and everything was still heavily painted.
 The exteriors were white by the look of it with the RAAF roundels having a thin yellow border all around.
 The airframes both had the cockpit and tail assembly sections removed as well as the outer wing panels.
-I found the wreckage trail of one of these planes and there were undercart doors and one outer wing a bit crumpled up and a lot of other parts.
-The salvagers came in 1981 and took every bit they could find at Drysdale related to Beaufighters.
+There were undercart doors and one outer wing a bit crumpled up and a lot of other parts.
+The salvagers came in 1981 and took every bit they could find at Drysdale related to Beaufighters."

 Restoration

-The Fighter Collection in the UK is currently restoring Bristol Beaufighter A19-144.
-To help with this restoration, parts of this fuselage Beaufighter A19-148.
-Pieces from the tail section of Beaufighter A19-36 were also used.
+Acquired by The Fighter Collection and is currently being restored.
+Parts of this fuselage plus Beaufighter A19-148 and pieces from the tail section of Beaufighter A19-36 are also being used.

 Contribute Information